-Primary Care Attention Deficit Hyperactivity Disorder (ADHD)
+Primary Care Attention Deficit Hyperactivity Disorder (ADHD) Toolkit

+Cenpatico manages the behavioral health benefits for your patients with Coordinated Care.
 Enclosed is a packet offering supporting tools proven to be effective in the treatment of ADHD.
-The goal of the ADHD toolkit is to support the screening for and treatment of ADHD in the primary care setting.
+The goal of Cenpatico's ADHD toolkit is to support the screening for and treatment of ADHD in the primary care setting.
 The prevalence of children with an ADHD diagnosis continues to increase, from 7.8% in 2003 to 9.5% in 2007 and to 11.0% in 2011 (1).
 People living with ADHD tend to have a lower occupational status, poor social relationships and are more likely to commit motoring offences and develop substance use issues (2).